freeCodeCamp/chapter/CONTRIBUTING.md

 Before opening a new issue please search through current issues to verify that you are not creating a duplicate issue.

 ### 2. Contribute to this open source codebase
-If you feel ready to contribute to this project then you should follow the below steps:
+If you feel ready to contribute code to this project then you should follow the below steps:

 #### Step 1: Fork the repository on GitHub
-['Forking'](https://help.github.com/articles/about-forks/) is a step where you get your own copy of Chapter's repository (a.k.a _repo_) on GitHub.
+['Forking'](https://help.github.com/articles/about-forks/) is a step where you get your own copy of Chapter's repository (a.k.a repo) on GitHub.

 This is essential as it allows you to work on your own copy of Chapter.
 It allows you to request changes to be pulled into the Chapter's repository from your fork via a pull request.